stephendolan/stephencodes/content/posts/lucky_with_tailwind.md

 That said, let's add the necessary TailwindCSS items to `webpack.mix.js` based on the [TailwindCSS Documentation](https://tailwindcss.com/docs/installation/#laravel-mix).

-We need to define a `tailwindcss` variable to configure :
+We need to define a `tailwindcss` variable to use:

 ```js
 const tailwindcss = require("tailwindcss");